xdevplatform/ruby-app-tweetmap/README.md

 GETTING STARTED
 ============

-On the command line, run the following:
+On the command line, run the following from the project root directory:

 - bundle install
 - foreman start